Want to ‘go green’ and make your life more eco friendly?

 According to Bambooee, an average household uses 1-2 roll of paper towels per week.
 Switching to reusable bamboo paper towels is an effective, eco friendly option that dramatically cuts down on this waste.

-9 – Switch to cork or bamboo chopping boards and kitchen utensils
+9 – Switch to cork or bamboo chopping boards

 Bamboo is biodegradable and generally grows well without the use of fertilisers and pesticides.
 So replacing your plastic chopping boards and kitchen utensils with bamboo boards and utensils is a healthier and more eco friendly option.